Use these methods to remove hard water stains in a toilet

-Once you have waited long enough, grab your best toilet brush and start scrubbing the sides of the bowl and remove the hard water stains from the toilet.
+Once you have waited long enough, grab your best toilet brush, scrub the sides of the bowl, and remove the hard water stains from the toilet.
 The combination should have loosened the build-up.
 Once you’re done scrubbing, give the toilet a powerful flush, and you are done.

 Method 3: How to remove stubborn stains from a toilet bowl